elastic/elasticsearch/benchmarks/README.md

 gradlew -p benchmarks run --args ' MemoryStatsBenchmark -jvmArgs "-XX:+UnlockDiagnosticVMOptions -XX:CompileCommand=print,*.yourMethodName -XX:PrintAssemblyOptions=intel"
 ```

-If you want `perf` to find the hot methods for you then do add `-prof:perfasm`.
+If you want `perf` to find the hot methods for you then do add `-prof perfasm`.

 ## Async Profiler

 Note: Linux and Mac only.
 Sorry Windows.

+IMPORTANT: The 2.0 version of the profiler doesn't seem to be with compatible
+with JMH as of 2021-04-30.

 The async profiler is neat because it does not suffer from the safepoint
 bias problem.
 And because it makes pretty flame graphs!